bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/external-apis.md

 end
 ```

-You also can't use the `doc` method inside of a [generator](/docs/plugins/generators) block/method or a [Liquid](/docs/plugins/tags) tag/filter, because by the time your code executes the build process has already run the internal generator which handles `doc`-based documents.
+You also can't use the `doc` method inside of a [generator](/docs/plugins/generators) block/method or a [Liquid](/docs/plugins/tags) tag/filter, because by the time your code executes, the build process has already run the internal generator which handles `doc`-based documents.

 ```ruby
 def build